Enyx-SA/meta-altera-refdes/recipes-atlas-soc/atlas-soc-gpio-apps/files/README_gpio.txt

 echo ${NEXT} = $(cat ${NEXT}/label)
 done

-/sys/class/gpio/gpiochip157 = /soc/bridge@0xc0000000/gpio@0x100005000
+/sys/class/gpio/gpiochip413 = /soc/bridge@0xc0000000/gpio@0x100005000
-/sys/class/gpio/gpiochip159 = /soc/bridge@0xc0000000/gpio@0x100004000
+/sys/class/gpio/gpiochip415 = /soc/bridge@0xc0000000/gpio@0x100004000
-/sys/class/gpio/gpiochip163 = /soc/bridge@0xc0000000/gpio@0x100003000
+/sys/class/gpio/gpiochip419 = /soc/bridge@0xc0000000/gpio@0x100003000
-/sys/class/gpio/gpiochip171 = ff70a000.gpio
+/sys/class/gpio/gpiochip427 = ff70a000.gpio
-/sys/class/gpio/gpiochip198 = ff709000.gpio
+/sys/class/gpio/gpiochip454 = ff709000.gpio
-/sys/class/gpio/gpiochip227 = ff708000.gpio
+/sys/class/gpio/gpiochip483 = ff708000.gpio

-The naming convention for the HPS based gpio controllers is flipped around from the entries in the device tree database, but you should be able to correlate them just as easily.
+You should be able to correlate the string from the 'label' file with the output that we saw from the device tree entries.
 We can also extract the width of each gpio controller from the sysfs entries like this:

 for NEXT in $(find /sys/class/gpio/ -name "gpiochip*" | sort) do echo ${NEXT} = $(cat ${NEXT}/ngpio) done

-/sys/class/gpio/gpiochip157 = 2
+/sys/class/gpio/gpiochip413 = 2
-/sys/class/gpio/gpiochip159 = 4
+/sys/class/gpio/gpiochip415 = 4
-/sys/class/gpio/gpiochip163 = 8
+/sys/class/gpio/gpiochip419 = 8
-/sys/class/gpio/gpiochip171 = 27
+/sys/class/gpio/gpiochip427 = 27
-/sys/class/gpio/gpiochip198 = 29
+/sys/class/gpio/gpiochip454 = 29
-/sys/class/gpio/gpiochip227 = 29
+/sys/class/gpio/gpiochip483 = 29

 These widths should correlate to what was reported out of the device tree.